flynn/flynn/website/source/docs/development.html.md

 $ flynn-host ps | awk -F " {2,}" '$4=="example" {print $1}' | xargs flynn-host stop
 ```

-### upload logs and system information to a gist
+### Upload Logs and System Information to a Gist

-If you want to get help diagnosing issues on your system, run the following to upload some
+If you want to get help diagnosing issues on your system, the following command will upload some
 useful information to an anonymous gist:

 ```